-The change in estimate for the actuarial adjustment for fiscal year 2024 is due to the annual inflation adjustment and higher than expected claim numbers, partially offset by a reduction in the assumed average claims settlement costs and legal costs.
+The change in estimate for fiscal year 2025 is due to the change in actuarial estimate which is caused by a higher projected number of both direct and cross mesothelioma claims and non-mesothelioma claims as well as the annual inflation adjustment, partially offset by a reduction in the assumed average claims settlement and legal costs.

-Readers are referred to Note 12 to our consolidated financial statements, which includes a sensitivity analysis that outlines the potential impact of changes to actuarial assumptions in future periods.
+Readers are referred to Note 13 to our consolidated financial statements, which includes a sensitivity analysis that outlines the potential impact of changes to actuarial assumptions in future periods.